Helping you with your roles and responsibilities as the executor of someone’s estate

 At Moore Barlow, we are distinct from other firms and banks who charge a percentage value of the estate in question – we simply charge an hourly rate for the work involved.
 As specialists in probate, we have the correct systems in place to deliver real efficiencies and reduce cost.

 We take care to listen to you, with the sensitivity to know when emotional support is just as important as legal advice.
 Our probate solicitors are highly experienced specialists with expert knowledge of this area of the law.
-We can help you with probate questions and issues from any of our offices in Guildford, Lymington, Richmond, Southampton, Woking or in the City of London.
+We can help you with probate questions and issues from any of our offices in London, Richmond, Southampton, Guildford, Lymington and Woking.

 Legal 500, 2021 The practice has a strong understanding of private wealth issues and particular expertise on property disputes.